RamseyInHouse/frontend/README.md

 _The `release` command will allow you to interactively update the `package.json` version(s) based on the scope of recent changes.
 A commit will be created and pushed automatically._

 3. Open a pull request.
-Once merged, the new package version(s) will be published to NPM automatically.
+Once merged, the new package version(s) will be published to npm automatically.